LagoLunatic/dsvrandom/README.txt

 A: No, progression items and skills won't drop from common enemies.
 They'll be laying around somewhere.
 Bosses in DoS and Wallman in OoE can also drop progression skills.

+Q: Do I need to damage boost or jumpkick off enemies to progress?

+A: No, progressing won't require anything involving common enemies.
+You won't need to jump on spikes either.

 Q: I can't find something I need to progress!

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.